Last Updated on

 - Check for loose nuts and bolts.

 - Ensure the integrity of your wheel alignment.

-- Check for easy release and if there be need for replacement of removable leg rests, footrests, armrests and backrests.
+- Check for easy release and if there be a need for replacement of removable leg rests, footrests, armrests, and backrests.

 - Inspect chair frame for cracks.